felangel/bloc/docs/flutterangulargithubsearch.md

 ### Putting it all together

-We have all of our components and now it's time to put them all together in our `app.component.dart`.
+We have all of our components and now it's time to put them all together in our `app_component.dart`.

 ```dart
 import 'package:angular/angular.dart';